adamralph/adamralph.github.com/_posts/2013-01-09-blog-post-excerpts-a-new-solution.md

 ---
 Something weird happened in the last few days with the Liquid template engine used for GitHub pages.

-Previously (last push on 06 Jan), I was using the following code to generate excerpts of each post on the home page.
+Previously (last push on 06 Jan), I was using the following code to generate excerpts of each post on the home page ([source](https://github.com/adamralph/adamralph.github.com/blob/142bf461c601dd9bd147d981eb7dd40d45575f70/index.html#L8)).

 	{{ "{% capture excerpt " }}%}
 		{{ "{% for paragraph in post.content " }}%}{{ "{% if forloop.index0 <= post.excerpt " }}%}{{ "{{ paragraph " }}}}{{ "{% endif " }}%}{{ "{% endfor " }}%}